Multiple sclerosis (MS) is an autoimmune condition that affects more than

 - bowel problems

-Even when your disease is under control, you’ll experience attacks, also called relapses or exacerbations.
-Medication can help limit the number of attacks and the severity.
+Even when the disease is under control, it’s possible to experience attacks (also called relapses or exacerbations).
+Medication can help limit the number and severity of attacks.

 MS is a complex disease, so it’s best treated with a comprehensive plan.
 This plan can be broken down into three parts:

-- Long-term treatment to modify the course of the disease by slowing progression.
+- long-term treatment to modify the course of the disease by slowing its progression

-You may worry that your new diagnosis will interfere with your current lifestyle and your ability to stay active.
-Fortunately, most people with MS are able to keep living productive lives.
+If you’re newly diagnosed with MS, you may want to know more about whether the condition will interfere with your current lifestyle.
+Most people with MS are able to keep living productive lives.